RC61/BlackJackProject/README.md

 # Overview

-  - This homework was designed to implement all of the skills we have learned through 3 weeks.
+  - This homework was designed to implement all of the skills we have learned through 4 weeks.
-  - I created a Jet super class and two different sub classes.
-These subclasses extended the Jet super class and also implemented an interface.
+  - I wanted to empahsize true object oriented programming here.
+I tried to focus on hitting all aspects of APIE, (Abstraction, Implementation, Inheritance and Encapsulation.

  Topics Covered:
-  - Super & sub classes, lists, abstract classes, interfaces, Getters and setters, private fields, static fields, if statements, while loops, switches, for loops, for each loops, the concept of toString().
+  - Abstraction, Implementation, Inheritance and Encapsulation, lists, abstract classes, interfaces, Getters and setters, private fields, static fields, if statements, while loops, switches, for loops, for each loops, the concept of toString().

 ### Tech